ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 People tell us that Ubuntu MATE is stable.
 You may, or may not, agree.

-## What changed since the Ubuntu MATE 17.10 final release?
+## What changed since the Ubuntu MATE 16.04 LTS release?

-We've been refining Ubuntu MATE since the 17.10 release and making improvements to ensure that Ubuntu MATE offers what our users want today and what they'll need over the life of this LTS release.
-This is what's changed since 17.10.
+Just about everything.
+Ubuntu MATE 18.04 is rammed to the rafters with new features and improvements compared to 16.04.

 ### MATE Desktop 1.20.1

+The MATE Desktop has transitioned from the GTK 2.24 based MATE 1.12 to the very latest the GTK 3.22 based MATE 1.20.1.

 As [you may have seen, MATE Desktop 1.20 was released in February 2018](http://mate-desktop.org/blog/2018-02-07-mate-1-20-released/) and offers some significant improvements: